StuckiSimon/strahl/website/docs/tutorial-basic.md

 ### Change `main.js`

 Let's remove the demo code from `main.js`.
 Delete all the contents within `main.js`.
-You can also remove the corresponding resources which are imported.
+You can also remove the corresponding resources that are imported.

 :::note
 The file should be empty.